xplorfin/golang-github-actions/README.md

 # Golang GitHub Actions

-static code analysis checker for golang. comments back on error to pull request.
+static code analysis checker for golang. comments back on error to a commit
 ## Runs

 ### Fmt